AN ISLAND BOUGHT FOR A PRICE!

 PROTECTERS OF HOLY PILGRIMS

 The organisation surrounding the Knights Templar was founded in 1119.
 Their main purpose was to protect pilgrims travelling to and from the Holy Lands.
-Loyal to their Latin Christian faith, the warrior monks had, by the time of their acquisition of Cyprus, evolved into a very wealthy and powerful entity.
-They not only sought to spread their faith, but also their influence.
-They also constantly sought to add to their considerable wealth.
-Cyprus, with its lucrative trade routes and various natural resources seemed to be a good aquisition at the time.
+However, the Christian order had evolved into something far greater by the time they acquired Cyprus.
+Still loyal to their Latin Christian faith, the warrior monks had become a very wealthy and powerful organisation.
+This meant that they constantly sought to spread not only their faith but also their influence, and they wanted to use Cyprus as a springboard for this.
+Continually seeking to increase their considerable wealth, Cyprus, with its lucrative trade routes and various natural resources, seemed to be a good acquisition for them at the time.

 HIGH TAXES FOR ALL